asynoradzki/paymove-recrutiment/README.md

 Frontend:
 - [x] written in Typescript / React
 - [x] http requests performed in Axios
-- [x] syling Styled Components & MUI
+- [x] styling Styled Components & MUI
 - [x] react-router used for navigation
 - [x] signed-in user stored in user context
 - [x] react-tostify used for UI messaging